 Outpatient Therapy: Pediatric interns are required to carry an outpatient treatment caseload of approximately 10-12 patients throughout the year resulting in about 3-5 hours of direct patient care per week.
 Interns generally have four year-long supervisors for these cases.
 Interns generally see patients from each of the following age groups: preschool, school-age, and adolescent.
 Supervision may take place in a group format and/or the intern may have individual supervision arranged with each supervisor.
-Each intern will have a primary individual supervisor (4-5 patients) along with the 3 supervisors (2 patients each) from biofeedback, diabetes, and feeding intervention programs.
+Interns will carry caseloads of ~2 patients each in the areas of feeding, pain, and diabetes.
+They will also pick up additional outpatient cases throughout the year in line with rounding out their training, which can be supervised by a variety of psychologists.